garden-io/garden/docs/advanced/cert-manager-integration.md

 # cert-manager Integration

+> **⚠ WARNING: The cert-manager integration has been deprecated and will be removed in the future.**
+> If you are looking for help with setting up certificates with Garden, please read the [Certificates and Garden](../guides/garden-and-certificates.md) guide.

 When starting a new Kubernetes project or when maintaining your existing ones, dealing with the creation and renewal of TLS certificates can easily become a headache.
 A popular tool to help automate certficate generation and renewal is [cert-manager](https://github.com/jetstack/cert-manager).

 The [kubernetes](../guides/remote-kubernetes.md) and [local-kubernetes](../guides/local-kubernetes.md) providers include an integration with cert-manager.
 The goal of the integration is to give you a head start when setting up TLS certificates for your project, providing an easy way to install it, and some sensible defaults.